Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 If we want to animate a widget "fading out" over 1 second, that is, its opacity changes from 1 to 0 over that period of time, we should decrease the opacity by a specified amount each frame.
 Actually tying the amount to the frame rate of our window is ill-advised, many things can influence the frame rate and fluctuations would cause fluctuations in the speed of the fade-out.

-To address this, mousetrap offers [`Animation`](@ref), which acts as a *stable clock*, an object that outputs a value over a specified amount of time in a way that is independent of the frame rate.
+To address this, Mousetrap offers [`Animation`](@ref), which acts as a *stable clock*, an object that outputs a value over a specified amount of time in a way that is independent of the frame rate.

 Continuing with our fade-out example, we first need to instance the widget we want to fade-out, a `Button`.
 We then create an instance of `Animation`, which takes for its constructor the widget we want to animate, along with the target duration of the animation: